 To Louis Clifford Goad, engineer, industrial executive, for his outstanding leadership in planning and direction of engineering work, and for his contributions to the development of young engineers in the field of management.

-To Gene H. Golub, computer scientist, numerical analyst, and educator, for his development and application of reliable numerical methods, and his leadership in professional journal development.
+To Gene H. Golub, computer scientist, numerical analyst, and educator, for his development and

 To Bruce T. Goodwin, for his contributions to national security through his leadership and research in the U.S. nuclear weapons program through an era of great change.